-Another demo for OverBlood 2 was released in September 1998’s edition of the Japan’s “Hyper PlayStation Re-mix” magazine (hyperプレイステーションre-mix).
-The fully playable demo (which can be completed in around 45 minutes if you know where to go) features a level not seen in the official release of the game – you can see this for yourself on the Videos page.
+A demo for OverBlood 2 was released in September 1998’s edition of the Japan’s “Hyper PlayStation Re-mix” magazine (hyperプレイステーションre-mix).
+The fully playable demo (which can be completed in around 10-20 minutes, if you know where to go) features a level not seen in the official release of the game – you can see this for yourself on the Videos page.

 Pictured; The cover of “Hyper PlayStation Re-Mix No. 9”, released in September 1998 (OverBlood 2 is mentioned on the left).